If you’re like most people, you like to include a cup of coffee in your day.

 Caffeine, found in coffee, is the most widely used stimulant across the world, and the vast majority of Americans are drinking at least one cup per day.

 So how does this stack up for you, someone who’s following a ketogenic diet?

 What does it mean for your progress and health?

-There are some interesting factors to consider when thinking about caffeine and ketosis so let’s cover these so you can make a decision whether to go in for coffee with your breakfast or a glass of water instead.
+There are some interesting factors to consider when thinking about caffeine and ketosis.
+We’ll cover these so you can make a decision whether to have coffee with your breakfast or a glass of water instead.

 First, you may wonder if caffeine has any impact on being in ketosis.
 Could it kick you out of ketosis?

 Research published in the Canadian Journal of Physiology and Pharmacology has noted that those who took either a 2.5 or a 5.0 mg/kg dose of caffeine with their breakfast showed higher levels of ketones in their bloodstream than those who didn’t.